crystal-lang/crystal-book/conventions/documenting_code.md

 - OPTIMIZE
 - TODO

 Flag keywords must be the first word in their respective line and must be in all caps.

-Although a trailing colon can help with readability in the code, it will be removed in the generated doc.
-A trailing description of the flag is optional (but helpful).
+An optional trailing colon is preferred for readability.

 ``````crystal
 # Makes the unicorn speak to STDOUT